-GCN is pleased to announce the availability of the GCN EchoBox™ designed for FCC licensed terrestrial AM-FM radio stations.
+GCN is pleased to announce the availability of the GCN EchoBox™ designed for licensed terrestrial AM-FM radio stations.

-Just like a satellite receiver, the GCN EchoBox™ will air GCN shows in low latency (about 700ms), thus allowing stations to "duck" its audio, and run their local ad inventory, regardless if the program is airing live, or in delay.
+Just like a satellite receiver, the GCN EchoBox™ will air GCN shows in low latency (about 700ms), allowing stations to "duck" its audio, and run their local ad inventory, regardless if the program is airing live, or in delay.

 Shows running in delay will still deliver audio, even if the internet connection drops momentarily, mid-show.
 If the internet drops before any "live" broadcast, the unit will detect the outage and run a replay instead of the live stream.